Kahlil Bell: Chicago Bears (first stint)

-New York Jets
+New York Jets (first stint)

-Bell was signed by the New York Jets on November 13, 2012 following injuries to running backs Bilal Powell and Joe McKnight.
+Bell was signed by the New York Jets on November 13, 2012, following injuries to running backs Bilal Powell and Joe McKnight.
 He was waived on December 11, 2012.

-Second stint with the Chicago Bears
+Chicago Bears (second stint)

 On December 18, 2012, Bell was brought back by the Bears after Michael Bush was placed on injured reserve.

-Second stint with the New York Jets
+New York Jets (second stint)

-On August 11, 2013, Bell was signed by the New York Jets after running back John Griffin was waived due to a broken leg.
+On August 11, 2013, Bell was signed by the Jets after running back John Griffin was waived due to a broken leg.
 He was released on September 1, 2013.

 Green Bay Packers

 On December 2, 2013, Bell was signed by the Green Bay Packers.
 He was not re-signed at the end of the season, making him a free agent.

 Professional wrestling career

 Bell participated in season 6 of WWE Tough Enough.
 Although he initially was part of the 13 official participants, he didn't pass the medical evaluations and was eliminated from the contest.